-8.24.8.1 To the fullest extent permitted by law, Contractor (that is "Subrecipient") hereby waives its rights and its insurer(s)' rights of recovery against County under all the Required Insurance for any loss arising from or relating to this Contract (that is "Subaward").
-Contractor shall require its insurers to execute any waiver of subrogation endorsements which may be necessary to effect such waiver.
+8.24.8.1 To the fullest extent permitted by law, Subrecipient hereby waives its rights and its insurer(s)' rights of recovery against County under all the Required Insurance for any loss arising from or relating to this Subaward.
+Subrecipient shall require its insurers to execute any waiver of subrogation endorsements which may be necessary to effect such waiver.

-8.24.9 Subcontractor Insurance Coverage Requirements
+8.24.9 Lower Tier Subrecipient Insurance Coverage Requirements

-8.24.9.1 Contractor (that is "Subrecipient") shall include all Subcontractors (that is "Lower Tier Subrecipients") as insureds under Contractor's own policies, or shall provide County with each Subcontractor's separate evidence of insurance coverage.
-Contractor shall be responsible for verifying each Subcontractor complies with the Required Insurance provisions herein, and shall require that each Subcontractor name County and Contractor as additional insureds on the Subcontractor's General Liability policy.
-Contractor shall obtain County's prior review and approval of any Subcontractor request for modification of the Required Insurance.
+8.24.9.1 Subrecipient shall include all Lower Tier Subrecipients as insureds under Subrecipient's own policies or shall provide County with each Lower Tier Subrecipient's separate evidence of insurance coverage.

+Subrecipient shall be responsible for verifying that each Lower Tier Subrecipient complies with the Required Insurance provisions herein and shall require that each Lower Tier Subrecipient name County and Subrecipient as additional insureds on the Lower Tier Subrecipient's General Liability policy.
+Subrecipient shall obtain County's prior review and approval of any Lower Tier Subrecipient request for modification of the Required Insurance.